 The universality of critical phenomena is best explained by appeal to the Renormalisation Group (RG).
 Batterman and Morrison, among others, have claimed that this explanation is irreducible.
 I argue that the RG account is reducible, but that the higher-level explanation ought not to be eliminated.
 I demonstrate that the key assumption on which the explanation relies – the scale invariance of critical systems – can be explained in lower-level terms; however, we should not replace the RG explanation with a bottom-up account, rather we should acknowledge that the explanation appeals to dependencies which may be traced down to lower levels.

 Multiple realisation prompts the question: how is it that multiple systems all exhibit the same phenomena despite their different underlying properties?
-In this paper I develop a framework for addressing that question and argue that, on this framework, multiple realisation can be reductively explained.
-I defend this position by applying the framework to a simple example – the multiple realisation of electrical conductors.
-I go on to compare my position to views advocated in Polger & Shapiro (2016), Batterman (2018), and Sober (1999).
-Contra these respective authors I claim that multiple realisation is commonplace, that it can be explained, but that it requires a sui generis reductive explanatory strategy.
-As such multiple realisation poses a non-trivial challenge to reduction, which can, nonetheless, be met.
+In this paper I develop a framework for addressing that question and argue that multiple realisation can be reductively explained.
+I illustrate this position by applying the framework to a simple example – the multiple realisation of electrical conductivity.
+I defend my account by addressing potential objections: contra (e.g.) Polger and Shapiro (2016), Batterman (2018), and Sober (1999), I claim that multiple realisation is commonplace, that it can be reductively explained, but that it requires a sui generis reductive explanatory strategy.

 ON THE AUTONOMY OF THE SPECIAL SCIENCES